nikogura/nikogura.com/GitOps.md

 You'll encounter all four.
 They all have their place.
 The key discipline is the same regardless of which you choose: render locally, review the output, commit the result (or the inputs that produce it), and let the controller apply it.

+## What About Flux HelmRelease?

+This is the obvious question.
+If `helm install` and `helm upgrade` aren't GitOps because they're imperative actions performed by something outside the cluster, does Flux's HelmRelease CRD fix the problem?

+Partially.
+HelmRelease is a Kubernetes custom resource that declares a Helm release as a desired state object.
+You commit a HelmRelease manifest to git with a pinned chart version and values, and the Flux helm-controller reconciles it continuously --- installing, upgrading, and correcting drift the same way the kustomize-controller reconciles Kustomizations.
+The chart version is declared in git.
+The values are declared in git (inline or via ConfigMap/Secret references).
+The controller runs inside the cluster, watches for changes, and converges.
+If someone manually modifies a resource that Helm manages, the controller detects the drift and corrects it.
+That's real GitOps.
+It has the reconciliation loop.
+It has drift correction.
+It has an audit trail in git.
+It's a significant improvement over `helm upgrade` from a CI pipeline.

+But it has a fundamental transparency problem.

+When you commit Jsonnet, Kustomize overlays, or even bare YAML to a control repository, the PR diff shows you exactly what Kubernetes resources will change.
+You can read the diff, reason about it, and approve or reject it with full knowledge of what's about to happen.
+The resources are explicit.
+The review is meaningful.

+When you change a HelmRelease's chart version from `1.2.3` to `1.2.4`, the PR diff shows you that one line changed.
+What does that version bump actually do?
+What resources get added, modified, or removed?
+What RBAC grants changed?
+What new containers are being deployed?
+You don't know, because the Helm chart is a bundle of templates that get rendered at runtime inside the cluster.
+The rendering happens after the merge, not before.

+You can mitigate this.
+Run `helm template` locally before committing, diff the output, review it.
+Some teams commit the rendered output alongside the HelmRelease as documentation.
+But that's discipline, not a guarantee.
+The system doesn't enforce it.
+The controller will happily apply whatever the chart renders, reviewed or not.

+There's a deeper issue.
+Helm templates can use `.Capabilities` lookups to query the cluster's API server version and available APIs.
+They can use `lookup` functions to read existing resources.
+They can have conditional logic that produces different output depending on what's already running.
+The same chart version with the same values can render different resources on different clusters, or even on the same cluster at different times.
+That's non-deterministic by design.
+It's a feature of Helm's templating language, and HelmRelease inherits it.

+This doesn't make HelmRelease useless.
+For consuming third-party charts --- cert-manager, ingress-nginx, Prometheus operator --- it's often the pragmatic choice.
+Maintaining your own fork of every upstream chart's rendered YAML is expensive, and HelmRelease with pinned versions and explicit values is a reasonable tradeoff between control and maintenance burden.
+You're trusting the chart maintainer, but you're doing so declaratively, with version pinning, and with drift correction.

+For your own infrastructure, though --- the things you control, the things you build, the things you're responsible for at 3 AM --- render it yourself.
+Commit the actual resources.
+Review the actual diff.
+Know exactly what's running.
+HelmRelease gives you GitOps mechanics (reconciliation, drift correction, audit trail), but it trades away the full visibility that makes GitOps valuable in the first place.
+A reconciliation loop that converges toward a state you can't fully inspect before it's applied is better than no reconciliation loop at all, but it's not as good as one where every resource is explicit in git.

+The hierarchy is clear: raw `helm install` from a laptop is the worst. `helm upgrade` from a CI pipeline is better.
+HelmRelease with pinned versions is better still.
+Rendered manifests in git with a GitOps controller is the gold standard.
+Choose the level of rigor appropriate to the blast radius of what you're deploying.

 ## The Point

 GitOps is not a branding exercise.
 It's not "we keep files in git."
 It's a specific operational model with specific properties: audit trail, reproducibility, drift correction, and safe rollback.
 Those properties come from the reconciliation loop --- a controller in the cluster continuously converging actual state toward desired state.